flytreeleft/flutter_calculator/README.md

 ## Features

-- Basic arithmetic: plus, minus, multiply, divide, %.
+- Basic arithmetic: plus, minus, multiply, divide, %, brackets.
 - **Real-Time** calculating.
 - Prevent to input the invalid symbol.
-- **Auto-resize** the formula or result font size when their content is overflow.
+- **Auto-resize** the formula or result font size to adapt the text box's boundary.
 - Supports **undo** and **redo**.
-- Relocate the cursor and input symbol.
+- Supports to relocate and input symbols.

 ## Getting Started